Work With Drew

 For the moment insight is no longer enough.

-You need a guide who can hold both the contemplative and the clinical.
+You have been on this path for years.
+The reading, the therapy, the practice, the inquiry.
+You need a guide who can hold both the spiritual and the clinical.
 Who will not bypass with you.
 Who will not pathologize you.
-Who can be in the lineage with you without confusing the tradition for a technique.
+Who is as devoted to the path as you are.

 Survivors of childhood trauma.